parrots-14/ADB-GUI-Tool/README.md

 # ADB GUI Tool
+This app is still being developed, so expect more content.
 ## What is this?
 This is a tool utilizing Python to run ADB commands in a standalone app, instead of the terminal.
 This is meant for beginners to ADB, but can be used by anyone.
 ## What commands are currently implemented, and what do they do?